mike99mac/zlma/README.md

 ### Install automatically
 The script ``instzlma`` is provided in the ``zlma`` repo to save you time and improve reliability.

+- Run the script depending on your Python level.

     - Run it if your Linux has a base Python version of 3.10 or greater:

     ```
     $HOME/zlma/instzlma
     ```

-    - To run it if your system has an upgraded python, include the upgraded version with ``instzlma p <version>``:
+    - To run it if your system has an upgraded python, include the upgraded version with the ``-p <version>`` flag:

     ```
     $HOME/zlma/instzlma -p python3.11